c2FmZQ/tlsproxy/docs/TPM.md

 To enable this feature, set `hwBacked: true` in config.yaml.
 This option cannot be changed without manually deleting the entire cache directory.

-The TLSPROXY process needs access to `/dev/tpm0` and/or `/dev/tpmrm0` on linux.
+The TLSPROXY process needs access to `/dev/tpm0` and/or `/dev/tpmrm0` on Linux.

 ## Docker

-On docker, use `--device /dev/tpmrm0:/dev/tpmrm0:rwm` and make sure the container's userid has access to `/dev/tpmrm0`.
+On Docker, use `--device /dev/tpmrm0:/dev/tpmrm0:rwm` and make sure the container's user ID has access to `/dev/tpmrm0`.